manyprojects/e-commerce-client/README.md

 1. User registration: new users can create an account by providing a username,email, and password

-2. User auth: registered users can log in to their accounts
+2. User auth: registered users can log in to their accounts with JWT authentication

 3. Product browsing: users can browse products easily.
 Filter by categories etc.